minanew12/zksync/README.md

 This architecture provides the following guarantees:

-- The Rollup validator(s) can never corrupt the state or steal funds (unlike Sidechains).
-- Users can always retrieve the funds from the Rollup even if validator(s) stop cooperating because the data is available (unlike Plasma).
-- Thanks to validity proofs, neither users nor a single other trusted party needs to be online to monitor Rollup blocks in order to prevent fraud.

 In other words, ZK Rollup strictly inherits the security guarantees of the underlying L1.

 To learn how to use zkSync, please refer to the [zkSync SDK documentation](https://zksync.io/api/sdk/).